zfsang/udsdc_p9_system_integration/ros/checklist.md

         - a simple one can get 90%, some misclassing on green though
     - [ ] test inference
     - [ ] integrate to tl_detector
+- [x] fix system integration
+    - [x] verify shape of bridge output (want: (1, 600, 800, 3))
+    - [x] verify data type of bridge ouput (want: rgb, float32, (0.0, 1.0))
+    - [x] record bag with camera topic for off-sim development
+    - it's about thread and tf graph, make sure to use the same graph in every thread
 - [x] look into `pure_pursuit` waypoint following behaviour
     - see above point on 'fix dbw behaviour'
 - [ ] test system integration (melodic)